BDKR-actual/bb_bg/README.md

 config.example file that can be saved to the target directory.
 Note the "~" at the start of those paths.
 Those are not required and probably better not used if you don't understand what they are.
 The last thing concerning the directory entries is that there should be no spaces around the commas.

 BG_EX is important.
 The options are nitrogen, wmsetbg, and plasma.
-At this time, wmsetbg and plasma have been changed or are not complete.
-That work is going on now.
-They may actually work, but it is not garuanteed.
+Not too interested in doing any others but we can add the functionality here if you write it.

 If the config file isn't present, the application will exit.